memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 The final command, `west zephyr-export`, is a ["Zephyr extension command"](https://docs.zephyrproject.org/latest/develop/west/zephyr-cmds.html#installing-cmake-packages-west-zephyr-export) that installs the required _CMake_ packages that we'll need in the next steps when using `find_package` to locate Zephyr's sources in a `CMakeLists.txt` file.

-That's it for the environment, we can now go ahead and create applications.
-One last time I'd like to emphasize that this was just a warm-up to get started with Zephyr.
-It is not required or recommended to use such a `setup.sh` script, it's just one of many possibilities you have when bringing up your development environment.
+That's it for the environment; we can now create applications.
+One last time, this was just a warm-up to start with Zephyr.
+It is not required or recommended to use such a `setup.sh` script; it's just one of many possibilities you have when bringing up your development environment.

 ## Creating an empty application skeleton

 Now that we have a working installation, we can start with the important parts of this article series.
-Before creating our first files, let's review Zephyr's supported application _types_.
+Before creating our first files, review Zephyr's supported application _types_.

 ### Zephyr application types

-Zephyr supports different [application types](https://docs.zephyrproject.org/latest/develop/application/index.html#application-types), differentiated by the location of your application in relation to Zephyr's sources:
+Zephyr supports different [application types](https://docs.zephyrproject.org/latest/develop/application/index.html#application-types), differentiated by the location of your application in relation to Zephyr's sources

 - [Freestanding applications](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-freestanding-app) exist independent of Zephyr's location, meaning Zephyr is not part of the application's repository or file tree.
-The relation with Zephyr is only established in the build process, when using `find_package` to locate Zephyr, typically based on the `ZEPHYR_BASE` environment variable.
+The relation with Zephyr is only established in the build process when using `find_package` to locate Zephyr, typically based on the `ZEPHYR_BASE` environment variable.
-- [Workspace applications](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-workspace-app) use a [_West_ workspace](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#west-workspaces): For such applications, _West_ is used to initialize your workspace, e.g., based on a `west.yml` manifest file.
-The manifest file is used by _West_ to create complex workspaces: For each external dependency that is used in your project, the location and revision are specified in the manifest file.
-West then uses this manifest to populate your workspace.
-Kind of like a very, very powerful version of [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+- [Workspace applications](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-workspace-app) use a [_West_ workspace](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#west-workspaces): For such applications, _West_ is used to initialize your workspace, e.g., based on a `west.yml` manifest file. _ West _ uses the manifest file to create complex workspaces: The location and revision are specified in the manifest file for each external dependency used in your project.
+West then uses this manifest to populate your workspace—like a very, very powerful version of [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 - [Zephyr repository applications](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-repo-app) live within the Zephyr repository itself, e.g., demo applications that are maintained with Zephyr.
 You could add applications in a fork of the Zephyr repository, but this is not very common.

 The most common and easiest approach is to **start** with a freestanding application: You'll only need a couple of files to get started.
-As with the nRF Connect SDK, Zephyr is located in a known installation directory that is configured via the environment.
+As with the nRF Connect SDK, Zephyr is configured via the environment in a known installation directory.

-In more advanced projects you typically want to have all dependencies in your workspace and will therefore switch to a workspace application type: External dependencies will be cloned directly into your project by _West_ to avoid depending on separate local installations.
+In more advanced projects, you typically want all dependencies in your workspace.
+You will, therefore, switch to a workspace application type: External dependencies will be cloned directly into your project by _West_ to avoid depending on separate local installations.
 We'll get to that at the end of this article series.

-For now, we'll rely entirely on the [freestanding application type](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-freestanding-app).
+We'll rely entirely on the [freestanding application type](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-freestanding-app).

 ### A skeleton freestanding application